DyCoke: Dynamic Compression of Tokens for Fast Video Large Language Models: Experimental Results

 \textbf{Comparison Methods}.
-We compare our method with two latest training-free visual token compression methods: \textit{LLaVA-PruMerge}~\cite{shang2024llava} leverages the sparsity of attention scores in CLIP \cite{radford2021learning} to identify key tokens; \textit{FastV}~\cite{fastv} adopts the attention score between the predicted token and the visual tokens during the prefilling stage to identify key tokens.
+We compare our method with two latest training-free visual token compression methods: \textit{LLaVA-PruMerge}~\cite{shang2024llava} leverages the sparsity of attention scores in CLIP \cite{radford2021learning} to identify key tokens; \textit{FastV}~\cite{fastv} adopts the attention score between the predicted tokens and the visual tokens during the prefilling stage to identify key tokens.
 Notably, FastV offers two versions, with and without KV cache.
 In practice, we found that FastV without KV cache causes a sharp increase in inference time for video input, thereby we mainly compare to the version \textit{with} KV cache.
 Of note, the above two methods rely on \textit{one-shot} token pruning, while our approach introduces \textit{dynamic} visual token pruning for the first time.
 We use the official codes\footnote{\url{https://github.com/pkunlp-icler/FastV}, \url{https://github.com/42Shawn/LLaVA-PruMerge}} of these methods for evaluation under identical hardware conditions.

 \textbf{Implementation Details.} We implement the proposed DyCoke on the LLaVA-OneVision-0.5B, LLaVA-OneVision-7B, and LLaVA-OneVision-72B models using NVIDIA RTX 4090 (24GB), A6000 (48GB), and A100 (80GB) GPUs, respectively.
-To set the pruning ratios for all methods, we use total calculated FLOPs as the metric to ensure fair comparison.
+And we use the PyTorch framework.
+To set the pruning ratios for all methods, we use total calculated FLOPs to ensure fair comparison.
 The attention computation layer for FastV is set to layer 5.
 For video input, we follow the official requirements of the LLaVA-OneVision model, with a default of 32 video input frames and $N_v = 196$, except for experiments with specific instructions.
 In the comparison experiments, $L$ is set to 3 and $P$ to 0.7, with the first-stage pruning rate $K$ serving as the primary experimental variable.
 For benchmarks such as PerceptionTest \cite{patraucean2024perception}, VideoMME \cite{fu2024video}, NeXTQA, VideoDetailCaption \cite{lmmslab2024videocaption}, and ActivityNet-QA \cite{yu2019activitynet}, we use the LMMs-Eval \cite{zhang2024lmmsevalrealitycheckevaluation, lmms_eval2024} for evaluation, while MVBench \cite{li2024mvbench} is evaluated using the official code.